-True crime podcasts are a really big thing in the podcasting world, but your show has a different perspective that makes it different from the others.
-In your opinion, what is that special thing which differentiates your show from all the other true crime podcasts around?
+True crime podcasts are a really big thing in the audio, but your podcast has a different perspective that makes it different from the others.
+In your opinion, what is that special thing which differentiates your podcast from all the other true crime podcasts around?

 Seems to me most true crime podcasts are either interviews with authors of true crime books or a couple of true crime fanatics sitting around dishing about murders they’ve been reading about on Wikipedia or in the newspapers.
 There is often alcohol involved.
 I hear a lot of sick humor and inappropriate banter about what is clearly a tragedy in the lives they are talking about.
 Another common element in other true crime podcasts are people trying to “solve” old crimes with wild speculation.

 True Crime Historian does none of that.
 This podcast is not about the host, but purely about telling the story using as a source the newspaper and magazine accounts that reported the story as it was happening (or occasionally other source documents such as trial transcripts).
 I like to think that this is a history program about crime more than it is a “true crime podcast”.